homermultitext/hmtweb/README.md

 -  to run locally, `bundle exec jekyll run --watch`
 -  to build, `bundle exec jekyll build`
 -  to install, `rsync -avz _site/ AUTHORIZEDUSER@amphoreus.hpcc.uh.edu:/var/www/html/hmt`

+Tip:  the `facsimiles` directory includes hundreds of individual files.
+Jekyll needs several minutes to index these files.
+Without the `facsimiles` directory, jekyll can serve or build the site in a few seconds, so to work on the site   it's much easier to move the `facsimiles` folder temporarily outside the `jekyll` directory before serving or building.
+(Obviously, that's not an option if you're actually working on the facsimiles.)